 The Prague Zoo is perhaps one of the most popular visiting spots for locals and tourists especially with children.
 Book online and easily skip the long line by heading to a turnstile with a QR code reader to spend more time enjoying and learning about the animals.
 Why wait when you can book as early as 6 months in advance!

 Clementinum is essentially one of the largest building complexes in Europe with multiple sightseeing spots including the Baroque Library and the Mirror Chapel.
-The tour lasts from 9:30 am to nearly 6 pm, so by booking online, you can save time and explore a whole lot more than you would be queueing up to purchase tickets.
+The tour lasts from 9:30am to nearly 6.00pm, so by booking online, you can save time and explore lot more than you would be queueing up to purchase tickets.

 Prague Old Town Hall